-In October 2017, we and MacroGenics, Inc. announced an exclusive global collaboration and license agreement for MacroGenics' INCMGA0012, an investigational monoclonal antibody that inhibits PD-1.
-Under this collaboration, we obtained exclusive worldwide rights for the development and commercialization of INCMGA0012 in all indications.
-Enrollment in the dose escalation portion of the Phase I study of INCMGA0012 has been completed and the molecule is currently being evaluated as monotherapy across four solid tumor types in the dose expansion portion of the study.
-Registration-directed trials in MSI-high endometrial cancer, Merkel cell carcinoma, and anal cancer were initiated in 2018.
+In October 2017, we and MacroGenics, Inc. announced an exclusive global collaboration and license agreement for MacroGenics' retifanlimab (formerly INCMGA0012), an investigational monoclonal antibody that inhibits PD-1.
+Under this collaboration, we obtained exclusive worldwide rights for the development and commercialization of retifanlimab in all indications.
+The molecule is currently being evaluated both as monotherapy and in combination therapy across various tumor types.
+Potentially registration-enabling trials in squamous cell carcinoma of the anal canal (SCAC), microsatellite instability-high (MSI-H) endometrial cancer and Merkel cell carcinoma are ongoing.